ABDULLAH GÜL UNIVERSITY

 R&D Projects with the Industry: with the vision in mind to achieve global success with local strength and integration, AGU has carried out research and development projects with many companies including Kayseri Transportation, Orta Anadolu, Güven Makine, Başyazıcıoğlu, Haşçelik, etc. Moreover, within the scope of university-industry collaboration at the national scale, the University has implemented 22 projects with a total budget of approximately 13 Mio TL, with many companies including ASELSAN, Türk Telekom, Türkcell and Arçelik.

-Organisation and Strategy: Clear and ambitious internationalisation structure, strategy (Internationalisation Strategy 2015-2020) and implementation plan were put in place in order to increase the University’s international profile and impact.
+Organisation and Strategy: Clear and ambitious internationalisation structure, strategy (Internationalisation Strategy 2015-2020, recognised at the Times Higher Education Asia Awards 2020) and implementation plan were put in place in order to increase the University’s international profile and impact.
 An Internationalization Committee and International mobility offices were created in order to increase the number of international students, staff members, activities, connections, mobility opportunities, etc.

 Creating an International Hub: AGU’s internationalised approach has led the institution to reach a 20% international staff and 10% international student ratio with 50 nationalities on campus.
 100% of AGU academicians have international study and/or work experience.
 The medium of instruction at AGU is 100% English.
 All AGU policies and regulations are internationally compatible and available in English.